-A selection of Michael Gove’s votes
+This is a selection of Michael Gove’s votes.

 Conservative MP for Surrey Heath